saudiequity/Abitur/README.md

 ▪︎ Portfolio Management (Indian School of Business)

 ▪︎ Phd.
-Thesis about IT Challenges in Mergers and Acquisitions
+Thesis about IT Challenges in Mergers and Acquisitions (Heriot Watt University Dubai)

 # Swiss Equity Portfolio™️